aidenwaring/CA_T3A1_Workbook/readme.md

 **R** - React

 - React is Facebook's JavaScript library used for front-end web development.
-React is built for designing user interfaces and is 'component based', with seperate files and sections of the code coming together to compose user interface.
+React is built for designing user interfaces and is 'component based', with separate files and sections of the code coming together to compose user interface.
 React uses Babel, a JavaScript compiler, to allow developers to write JSX code and have it transpiled into JavaScript.
 JSX is an XML/HTML-like extension of JavaScript which React uses to implement ES6 functionality and HTML-like tags.
 React renders compiled components to the DOM.
-React applies changes to a webpage's user interface without refreshing the page through the use of component states.
+React applies changes to a web page's user interface without refreshing the page through the use of component states.

 **N** - Node.js